Legend Quest (2017 TV series)

 Legend Quest (released in Latin America as Las Leyendas) is a Mexican animated fantasy comedy-horror television series created for Netflix produced by Ánima Estudios.
 It is based on the characters created by Mexican animator Ricardo Arnaiz, and is part of the Leyendas animated franchise.
 This is the streaming network's first original animated series produced in Latin America.

 It premiered worldwide on Netflix on February 24, 2017.
 The series was renewed for a second season which premiered on October 5, 2019, titled Legend Quest: Masters of Myth.

 In 2019, CAKE picked up the distribution rights for the series.

-The series ended on a cliffhanger in October 5, 2019.
+The series ended on a cliffhanger on October 5, 2019.

 Plot

 When a gifted teen Leo San Juan, and the inhabitants of his Mexican village are attacked by a host of otherworldly creatures, Leo's ghostly friends Teodora, Don Andres and Alebrije join him in a quest to foil an evil overlord who plans to eradicate mankind from the annals of history.
 They are aided in their mission by a band of powerful allies—an assortment of legendary creatures from around the world.